 When I am stressed out, I like to clean.
 Cleaning gives us control over some aspect of our environment.
 Makes us feel productive and distracts our mind, if only a little, from our problems.
 When I got home from work this morning, I felt extremely overwhelmed by my bedroom.
 As usual.

 When you work as much as I do, tasks like laundry and dusting take the back seat to sleeping and showering.
 That combined with my need to craft often, my room was a disaster zone.

-3. Go through all of your scarves and shoes.
+3. Go through all of your shoes, bags, and accessories.

 RULES FOR DECIDING

 Clothes are only worth their cost if you wear them often.
 If not, you don't need it.
 Its taking up precious space.
 Get rid of it.
 If you haven't worn something in the last 6 months, you aren't going to wear it again.
 Its a "Give Away."

 I have an issue with clothes.
 I always buy jeans that fit great in the fitting room, but after wearing them for a couple of hours, they loosen up in the hips and are constantly dragging down.
 Time to give those ill-fitting babies away.
 The third picture above, is my pile of "Keep" jeans.
 Believe it or not, I had twice as many before dividing these up this morning.
 I kept 19 pairs of jeans.

 I don't care if its the cutest pair of heels or jeans that make your butt look amazing.
 If its not comfortable, it needs to go.
 If its not comfortable, you won't wear it often.
 And when you do wear it, it makes you miserable.
 Hollister jeans for example are very low cut and tight in the knees.
 Every time I sat down, my butt hung out and the undersides of my knees hurt from the tight wrinkled fabric.
 Those babies have got to go.